Vertical speedboat at Lake Mead returns to the water

-LAS VEGAS (KLAS) — Lake Mead’s water level rose almost four feet in April, returning it to the same level it was a year ago.
+Lake Mead’s water level rose almost four feet in April, returning it to the same level it was a year ago.
 With last year’s extreme water loss still fresh in our memory, this is a positive start to a year that the government thought would see Lake Mead dropping 30 feet.
+KTLA’s sister station KLAS reports.

 The melting snowpack in the Colorado Rockies is almost solely to thank for this year’s water level increase.
 Just last week, the U.S. Bureau of Reclamation conducted a High Flow Experiment (HFE) where it released water from Lake Powell in the lower Colorado River basin.
 This alone resulted in Lake Mead rising more than two feet in one week.